 Reach Mobile vs. AT&T family plans

-Take a look at this WhistleOut chart of AT&T’s 4-line family plans.
+Take a look at these WhistleOut charts of Reach Mobile and AT&T’s 4-line family plans.

 AT&T’s unlimited data family plans will give you all of the features and perks of an individual plan while saving you a boatload of cash.

-For example, the Unlimited Extra plan normally costs $75 for a single line, but when you get four lines it’s just $160 meaning you save $140 a month!
+For example, the Unlimited Extra plan normally costs $75.99 for a single line, but when you get four lines, it’s just $164, meaning you save over $140 a month!
 Wowza.